longwind48/Avito_demand_kaggle/README.md

 ### To sum it up...

 The key takeaway here is that I still have much to learn, and I think, this is the beauty of machine learning.
-It is truly amazing to be able to translate trails and evidences of activity from the public to something potentially useful.
-Can you imagine a number popping up to let you know how likely your product is going to be sold when you are trying to sell a pair of shoes on Avito? :joy:
+It is truly amazing to be able to translate trails and evidence of activity from the public to something potentially useful.
+Can you imagine a number popping up to let you know how likely your product is going to be sold when you are trying to sell a pair of shoes on Avito?:joy:

 This project is really interesting and refreshing!